creachadair/taskgroup/README.md

-# group
+# taskgroup

-A `*group.Group` represents a group of goroutines working on related tasks.
+A `*taskgroup.Group` represents a group of goroutines working on related tasks.
 New tasks can be added to the group at will, and the caller can wait until all tasks are complete.
 Errors are automatically collected and delivered to a user-provided callback in a single goroutine.
 This does not replace the full